Home

 The movement of the Lions springing in their invigorating dance always excite me.
 Listening to the loud drumming, one can get bored as it is noisy and the street packed with people.

-Not a scene locals to would to be in but obviously they can not stay away.
+It is not rare to see locals as obviously they can not stay away.
 Such is the power of the Lion Dance drums.

 Choose your Penang vacations during Chinese New Year in January, chance are you get to feel this lifetime experience of witnessing the two types of Lions prancing in our Penang streets.